Wednesday, March 26, 2008

 buy all kinds of junk.
 You’ll end up spending a lot more.
 Eat a

-good meal first, and you’ll be more likely to stick to your list.
+good meal first, and you’ll be more likely to stick to your list. - Have a budget.
+When I go to the store, I know

 exactly how much I can spend.
 Then I try my best to stick within that